ztstewart/subwayclock/README.md

 # Usage

+1. Clone this repo. `git clone git@github.com:ztstewart/subwayclock.git`.
-1. Modify main.go to use the stop ID for your home station and / or change the labels.
+2. Modify `main.go` to use the correct stop ID for your home station and change the labels for your train line.
-2. Add your MTA API Key in the `client.NewNYCTA(&client.Config{....})` line.
+3. Add your MTA API Key in the `client.NewNYCTA(&client.Config{....})` line.
-3. Compile the tool: `go build`.
+4. Compile the tool: `go build`.
 You can compile for the Raspberry Pi a more powerful machine: `GOOS=linux GOARCH=arm GOARM=5 go build`
-4. (Optional) If you cross compiled (that is, compiled on another machine), copy the binary to your Raspberry Pi.
+5. (Optional) If you cross compiled (that is, compiled on another machine), copy the binary to your Raspberry Pi.
-5. Run the binary: `./subwayclock`.
+6. Run the binary: `./subwayclock`.
 It will continuosly update its information every minute by default.